Hawaii dad paves way for son’s Little League World Series

-HONOLULU (KHON2) — The year was 1988, and the stands at Lamade Stadium in Williamsport, Pennsylvania were packed to watch Hawaii win their first United States championship.
+HONOLULU (KHON2) — The year was 1988, and the stands at Howard J Lamade Stadium in Williamsport, Pennsylvania was packed to watch Hawaii win their first United States championship.

 Then, Pearl City Little League featured Ken Noda.
 His son, Mikah, is on this year’s Honolulu world series team, which defeated Tennessee Wednesday 13-0 to advance to the United States championship game.